Care of breeding bitches

 Breeding from your bitch and raising her pups can be an extremely rewarding experience or it may produce frustration and failure.
-Breeding can become very costly, especially if the bitch has problems during her labour and needs a caeserian, or if she does not accept the pups and the little ones need to be hand raised (time off work, formula, etc.).
+Breeding can become very costly, especially if the bitch has problems during her labour and needs a caesarian, or if she does not accept the pups and the little ones need to be hand raised (time off work, formula, etc.).
 Pet bitches are often torn between their instinctive desire to be with their pups and the routines they have acquired with their owners.
 This can lead to problems and should be borne in mind before breeding is contemplated.

-Also raising a litter of pups is an extremely time consuming exercise and one that should not be embarked upon without due consideration.
+Also raising a litter of pups is an extremely time-consuming exercise and one that should not be embarked upon without due consideration.

 Please before deciding to breed bear in mind that many pups end up in shelters and/or euthanised even though they are healthy and gorgeous – simply because breeders have trouble finding owners.

 The following information is provided in order to increase your chances of success.

 When to breed:

 If you decide to let your bitch have a litter of pups, firstly make sure she is: